sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Implement lazy loading for components and assets ○ Explore techniques for reducing re-renders
     • Redux Toolkit:
-        ○ Use Redux Toolkit for simplified Redux state management
+        ○ Use Redux Toolkit for advanced Redux state management patterns and best practices
     • GraphQL:
         ○ Integrate React with GraphQL APIs for efficient data querying
     • Firebase: